ColumPaget/certtool.lua/README.md

 certtool.lua  requires libUseful (https://github.com/ColumPaget/libUseful) and libUseful-lua (https://github.com/ColumPaget/libUseful-lua) to be installed. libUseful-lua requires SWIG (https://swig.org) to build and install.

 The program is a single 'certtool.lua' script.
-However, this is built out of many other .lua files, using 'make'. 'make install' will copy certtool.lua /usr/local/bin.
+However, this is built out of many other .lua files, using 'make'.

+'make install' will copy certtool.lua /usr/local/bin and it's manpage to /usr/local/share/man/man1

+'make install PREFIX=/usr' will copy certtool.lua to /usr/bin and the manpage to /usr/share/man/man1 instead.

 USAGE